mozilla/protodash/README.md

 ## Adding a dashboard

+Protodash has access to GCS buckets created in projects in the dataops/sandbox hierarchy.

 Once you have a dashboard ready to go, open a PR against `config.yml` with the required info.
 After it's approved and merged we auto-deploy the changes and from that point on you can edit the files in your GCS bucket and the changes should be instant.

 ## Local Development